Diagnostic methods and aims:

 - Constitutional identifies

-- Equalization of a position of body, mind, and energy
+- Equalisation of a position of body, mind, and energy

 Pulse reading

-Diagnosis is made through the pulse, touching the skin, muscle, bone, and especially diseases, which point to the three energies.
-Pulse reading forms the essential touching method employed in Tibetan medicine.
-The physician’s expertise is crucial in this process, as they must ensure a set of preconditions before proceeding with a pulse diagnosis.
-This involves the doctor placing the index finger, middle finger, and ring finger on a patient’s radial arteries.
+Diagnosis is made through the pulse, by touching the skin, muscles, and bones, and by examining the patient’s condition, which points to the three energies.
+Pulse reading is the essential method of diagnosis employed in Tibetan medicine.
+The physician’s expertise is crucial in this process, as they must ensure that a set of preconditions is met before proceeding with a pulse diagnosis.
+This involves the doctor placing the index, middle, and ring fingers on the patient’s radial arteries.

 The Amchi, a traditional Tibetan physician, examines the patient’s left hand using their right hand, a key step in the diagnostic process.